Memorial weekend retreat

 A mobile 20-person sauna set by the pond—open for everyone to enjoy throughout the weekend.

-Breakfast, lunch dinner throughtout the weekend.
+Breakfast, lunch dinner throughout the weekend.
 Ranging from pizza, snadwiches, and a farm to table dinner on the second night.

 Yoga